CompIsle/Unit-15-Asignment-2/doc/Test.md

 ## User Feedback
 Exactly what they said/who said it * 2...

+### Chat Gpt
+I was curious so i decided to ask chat gpt to give me feeback for the design of the website.

 ## Response to Feedback
 Changes made due to feedback...